 - Create personalization easily and effectively.
 You can segment customers with ease and create tailored marketing campaigns and strategies that are relevant to niche groups.

 - Meet and engage customers where they are.
 Data analytics tools can show you where consumers are spending the most time (i.e. specific social networks, specific mobile apps, etc.) or where they are most likely to purchase (i.e. your website, social ads, etc.).

 - Understand what’s working and what’s not.
-Data-driven marketing allows you to identify which types of marketing campaigns (such as content marketing, social media messages, email campaigns, etc.) work best for converting customers into sales.
+Data-driven marketing allows you to identify which types of marketing strategies and campaigns (such as content marketing, social media messages, email campaigns, etc.) work best for converting customers into sales.

 - Improve the digital customer experience.
 Data analytics allow you to uncover customer behaviors and understand what your users do on all their devices (smartphones, laptops, etc.) across all your digital channels (website, social profiles, etc.).
 Using these data you can improve customer service and make it outstanding.